Marcus Browne: Browne vs Beterbiev

 On August 20, 2021, the WBC ordered the unified light heavyweight champion Artur Beterbiev to defend his title against Browne.
 The pair was given until September 17, 2021, to reach a deal.
 On September 15, the WBC granted them an additional eleven days to come to terms, before a purse bid would be held.
-The purse bid was eventually won by Beterbiev's Top Rank, who offered $1 005 000 for the rights to promote the fight, while their bidding rivals TGB Promotions offered $1 000 001.
+The purse bid was eventually won by Beterbiev's Top Rank, who offered $1,005,000 for the rights to promote the fight, while their bidding rivals TGB Promotions offered $1,000,001.
 The fight was scheduled for December 17, 2021, and was held at the Bell Centre in Montreal, Quebec, Canada.
 After appearing to lose the first three rounds, Beterbiev began to take over following an accidental clash of heads in the fourth round which left both fighters cut.
 Browne lost the fight by a ninth-round knockout, failing to raise in time to beat the ten-count after being dropped by a left uppercut.
 Browne was furthermore knocked down in the seventh round as well.
+Whilst against the ropes, Beterbiev landed a left hook to the body, followed by a right to the head, resulted in Browne dropping to a knee midway through the round.
+Speaking after the fight on the cut, Beterbiev said, “We win this fight.
+This is another experience in my career.
+This is boxing.
+You never know what happens in boxing.
+I’m happy to get the win.”

+Cruiserweight

+After a two-year hiatus, Browne returned to the ring, now competing in the cruiserweight division.
+He fought 32-year-old Adrian Taylor (13–1–1, 5 KOs) in the non-broadcast segment of the Emanuel Rodriguez vs. Melvin Lopez bantamweight championship event at the MGM National Harbor in Oxon Hill, Maryland.
+Taylor entered the fight on a seven-fight unbeaten streak.
+Browne weighed a career-high 198 ½ pounds.
+He won via unanimous decision after 10-rounds.
+All three judges scored the fight 100–90 for Browne.